jeff-adkisson/swe-3313-fall-2025/project/details-final-presentation.md

 -  69% or below: does not meet most requirements or is very poorly recorded.

 *Note: Presentations posted to Github will not be graded.*

-#### Attendance Both Days (10% of total)

--  100% - Attended both days
--  0% - Attended one or zero days.

-*Attendance can be excused with documentation.
-See syllabus.*

 ### Academic Honesty